rama-student/WPM-Pervasif/README.md

 > Berhasil mendaftar
 - You can proceed to login with your email and password
 - Because it's the first time you log in, you need to enter your WPM's MAC Address
+- To get your device MAC Address, simply plug your ESP32 to your PC and it should be in the serial monitor
 - You should be able to monitor your devices now.
 - Next time, just log in with the account you have just made.